quicwg/base-drafts/draft-ietf-quic-qpack.md

 Base:

-: A reference point for relative indices.
-Dynamic references are made relative to a Base in header blocks.
+: A reference point for relative and post-base indices.
+References to dynamic table entries in header blocks are relative to a Base.

 Insert Count: